moorepants/eme185/content/pages/instructor-guide.rst

 ^^^^^^

 - [Instructor] Meet with Chair to request additional course funding if needed.
-- [] Practice the microcontroller studio lesson.
+- [Instructor or TA] Practice the microcontroller studio lesson.
 - [TA] Invite the sponsors and the EFL staff to the design reviews.
+- [Lead TA] Organize Meijo visit lunch and campus activities.
+- [TA] Organize microcontroller studio tutorial kits.
+- [Lead TA] Invite students to Meijo lunch and cultural activities.

 Week 8
 ^^^^^^

 - [All] Review grading rubric for preliminary design reviews.
 - [TA] Setup the design review room(s) with a projector and screen.
-Inform the
 - [All] Attend the prelminary design reviews and grade.
+- [Instructor or TA] Give microcontroller studio tutorial.
+- [All] Participate in Meijo visit activities.

 Week 9
 ^^^^^^

+- [Instructor] Announce purchasing tips pages.

 Week 10
 ^^^^^^^

+- [All TAs] Grade memo 5
+- [All] Hold (and grade) lightning talks in studio session.
+- [Instructor] Hold industry panel at 185A lecture.

 Week 11 (finals week)
 ^^^^^^^^^^^^^^^^^^^^^

+- [All] Have co-grading meeting for report 2
+- [All] Grade report 2

 EME 185B